 - be experiencing carer responsibilities, financial hardship and/or social disadvantage

-*Examples of social disadvantage may include but are not limited to, having come from a background of poverty, being a sole carer for a family member(s), being a parent of a child with special needs, or being a legal Australian resident who may have had previous experience or status as a refugee.
+*Examples of social disadvantage may include but are not limited to, having come from a background of poverty, being a sole carer for a family member(s) or being a parent of a child with special needs.

 What do I include in my application?